Grant Center Overview

 Invest in K–12 Education

-- Increase the number of low-income students who receive a high-quality education.
+- Increase the number of economically disadvantaged students who receive a high-quality education.

 - Increase the number of talented and skilled teachers, principals, and other school leaders.